Polestar 2

-The Polestar 2 is a battery electric 5-door liftback produced by the Swedish automaker Volvo under its Polestar sub-brand.
+The Polestar 2 is a battery electric 5-door liftback marketed by Polestar, an affiliate of Geely Holding and Volvo Cars.
 Based on the CMA platform, production began in March 2020 at the Luqiao CMA Super Factory in Luqiao, Zhejiang, China.

 Overview

 The concept car that precedes its design was called the Volvo Concept 40.2.
 It was designed by Thomas Ingenlath alongside the Volvo Concept 40.1, which later became the basis of the XC40.
 These two concept cars were both unveiled in 2016.
 However, Volvo decided to shift their focus to small crossovers later that year.
 Therefore, Polestar picked the 40.2 as the basis for their Polestar 2 design.
 Volvo's exterior design chief Maximilian Missoni tweaked the car's taillights, grille, and wheels in order to differentiate it as a standalone vehicle.
 The Polestar 2 is also the first car with Google's Android Automotive operating system built in.

 Polestar 2 is the second car under the Polestar brand after the Polestar 1.
-Polestar 1 is however a plug-in hybrid and limited production vehicle, making the Polestar 2 the first battery electric vehicle and mass production Polestar vehicle in the Volvo Car Group.
+Polestar 1 is, however, a plug-in hybrid and limited production vehicle, making the Polestar 2 the first battery electric vehicle and mass production Polestar vehicle.

 The production version was officially unveiled on 27 February 2019 during an internet livestream and made its first public appearance at the 2019 Geneva Motor Show that month.
-The car has a starting suggested retail price of US$49,900 as of October 2021.
+The car had a starting suggested retail price of US$49,900 as of October 2021.
 For the 2022 model year, Polestar announced that additional options would be available for the Polestar 2.

 2024 facelift

 An updated Polestar 2 was revealed in January 2023 for the 2024 model year, with rear-wheel drive becoming the standard drivetrain for the entry-level model instead of the previous front-wheel drive.
+The single motor model was upgraded to produce 299 hp and 361 lbft of torque, an increase of 68 hp and 118 lbft, resulting in a 1.1 second faster 0-60 mph time – now 5.9 seconds.
+The long range trim's battery was also upgraded to a capacity of 82 kWh.
+The powertrain of the dual-motor model's output was raised by 13 hp and 79 lbft for a total of 421 hp and 546 lbft, enabling a 0-60 mph time of 4.3 seconds.
+Dual-motor models, now using an asynchronous motor in the front, will be able to disengage the front axle to increase efficiency and range.

+The front end also received an update, exchanging its grid-like grille for a more covered version, with an array of sensors and a camera in the center.
+In addition, the Pilot Pack will come standard for dual-motor models in the North American market.